mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/custom-types.md

 We do a 2-step conversion here.
 In the first step, we convert the Point object into a string representation before saving to the database (in the convertToDatabaseValue method) and back into an object after fetching the value from the database (in the convertToJSValue method).

 The format of the string representation format is called Well-known text (WKT).
-The advantage of this format is, that it is both human readable and parsable by MySQL.
+The advantage of this format is, that it is both human-readable and parsable by MySQL.

 Internally, MySQL stores geometry values in a binary format that is not identical to the WKT format.
 So, we need to let MySQL transform the WKT representation into its internal format.

 This is where the `convertToJSValueSQL` and `convertToDatabaseValueSQL` methods come into play.

-This methods wrap a sql expression (the WKT representation of the Point) into MySQL functions ST_PointFromText and ST_AsText which convert WKT strings to and from the internal format of MySQL.
+These methods wrap a sql expression (the WKT representation of the Point) into MySQL functions ST_PointFromText and ST_AsText which convert WKT strings to and from the internal format of MySQL.

 > When using DQL queries, the `convertToJSValueSQL` and `convertToDatabaseValueSQL` methods only apply to identification variables and path expressions in SELECT clauses.
 Expressions in WHERE clauses are not wrapped!